Mohammad Taha Askari

 M.A.Sc. & PhD Thesis at Data Communications Group

 Graduate Research Assistant Sep.
-2020 - Sep.
-2026
+2020 - Present

 At UBC’s Data Communications Group, I conduct graduate research on probabilistic modeling and sequence design for communication systems with memory and nonlinear dynamics.
 I developed an analytical low-pass filter model to characterize how probabilistic shaping interacts with nonlinear channels and used it to guide interpretable system-level design.